 If the URL of your website appears with both the non-www and www in any of your browsers, then it is for sure that you need to fix this canonical issue.
 You must fix your servers settings that you website URL appears with only one URL so that whether you type the URL of your blog with www or without www in any of your browser, it redirects to only one URL.
 You can try my blog’s URL to check this issue.
 Either you type the URL of my blog with or with without the www, but the URL of my blog will automatically be redirected to the “https://www.trickyenough.com/.”
-So, if you are using the both the two URLs for your blog or website, then there is an important tag that you can use to let search engine knows that which URL they must follow, you simply use rel=”canonical.”
+So, if you are using both two URLs for your blog or website, then there is an important tag that you can use to let the search engine know that which URL they must follow, you simply use rel=”canonical.”
 And just this simple tag can save you from getting a penalty.

 How to perfectly apply the URL Canonicalization?

 For implementing the URL canonicalization perfectly, you need not code long lines.
 For solving the canonical issue you just need to type a single line of the tag.
 You can check the below tag for the same.

 <link rel=”canonical” href=”https://example.com/index.php”>

 Let’s understand with the help of an example: suppose your website or blog has two URLs and both URLs have the same content and you need to show Google that the content belongs to one source only and no content is duplicate or identical to each other.

 Now Google thinks that above two URLs are different, but you can simply use the tag canonical for the “https://example.com/index.php” to convey Google that the URL is identical or canonical to the “https://example.com/.”
 And I am sure that doing this will help Google understand easily that there is no duplicate content on your site and you will be saved from the Google penalty.

 Where to use this Canonicalization tag?